besense-iot/smartthings_handler/README.md

 * BeSense Window/Door Sensor (IM20)

 Reports Motion, Battery, Tamper, and allows you to change the Alarm elimination Time.
-Turn On/Off Motion LED option to save battery (Only for Firmware 18)
+Turn On/Off Motion LED option to save battery (Only for IX32)

 ## Getting Started